 - Ask about your ID Card which you may need to show at the airport.

 - See if you need to wear Compression stockings used after surgery to prevent blood clots

 - Ask your doctor if your pacemaker contains any metal.
-Some versions do not contain metal, and they will not cause any trouble if you choose to travel through airport security screening areas.
+Some versions do not contain metal, and they will not cause any trouble.

 - Ask the doctor if there are any activities that you should avoid on your trip.